jebeck/dataviz-power-tools/dataviz-power-tools.md

 ![record a Timeline in Chrome](images/Chrome-recording-Timeline.gif 'Recording a Timeline in Chrome')

 Note:
-To record a Timeline for a particular interaction in Chrome, first set up the UI into whatever state you need it to be in before the interaction you want to profile.
-Then open the developer tools and go to the Timeline tab.
-Make sure the Flame Chart View and Frames View buttons are on (highlighted in blue) and press record.
-Flip back to your app and do whatever interaction you're trying to profile - in this case by clicking the 'Generate and draw data' button.
-Stop the recording in the dev tools.
-Pay attention to the color coding of the frames in the result - yellow is JavaScript.
-(The other colors are blue for loading, purple for rendering, and green for painting.)
-Zoom in on any tall yellow bars - these are JavaScript bottlenecks, or potential bottlenecks.
+Here's a GIF of my workflow setting up and recording a timeline of a particular interaction - in this case the 'Generate & Draw' interaction in the toy example scatterplot.
+Again, I'm not going to walk you through it step by step, but I'll point out that you'll want to pay particular attention to the color coding of the frames in the result.
+(Each vertical bar is a frame.)
+The color coding is blue for loading, purple for rendering, green for painting, and yellow for scripting.
+You'll want to zoom in on any tall yellow bars - these are the likely JavaScript bottlenecks.

 ### finding bottlenecks in a Timeline